 Memorable Manitobans: John Whitney “Jack” Pickersgill (1905-1997)

 Pickersgill was one of the most ardent supporters of Newfoundland’s entry into Confederation in 1949.
 With Joey Smallwood’s assistance, in 1953 he was elected to Parliament for the riding of Bonavista-Twillingate, serving until 1967.
 He held several Cabinet portfolios including Secretary of State, Minister of Citizenship and Immigration, and Transport before arranging his own appointment as Chair of the Transport Commission, which he as Minister had created.
 He retired from that post in 1975.

+He was married twice, first in 1936 to Beatrice Landon Young (1913-1938) and second to Margaret (?-?).
+He had four children.
 He was an active writer on politics and political biography, as well as a memoirist.
 His first work was Canadian Responsible Government from British Hansard and Other Sources (1927).
 He also wrote The Mackenzie King Record (1960), The Liberal Party (1962), My Years with Louis St. Laurent: A Political Memoir (1975), Louis St. Laurent (1981), and The Road Back (1986).
-He was the author of an autobiography, Seeing Canada Whole: A Memoir (1994).
-He was given honorary degrees by the University of Manitoba (1967) and University of Winnipeg (1982).
+He wrote an autobiography, Seeing Canada Whole: A Memoir (1994).
+He was given honorary degrees by the University of Manitoba (1967) and University of Winnipeg (1982), and was inducted into the Order of Canada (1970).

 He died at Ottawa, Ontario on 14 November 1997.
 A collection of his records is held at Library and Archives Canada.